FuturisticSEC/FuturisticSEC.github.io/README.md

-# PixelCog Website and Blog
+# FuturisticSEC Website and Blog

-You can view this website at [pixelcog.com](http://pixelcog.com/)
+You can view this website at [www.futuristicsec.com](http://www.futuristicsec.com/)

 ## License

-This work is copyright © 2013 PixelCog Inc.  All rights reserved.
+This work is copyright © 2016 FuturisticSEC.
+All rights reserved.
 "[Minimal](https://github.com/orderedlist/minimal)" theme copyright © [Steve Smith](http://orderedlist.com/) and licenced under [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: